-Unedited, with reflector placed across from the light source.
+Unedited, with a reflector placed across from the light source.

 Keep in mind that your images don’t have to look perfect or bright right out of your camera when you’re working with great tools like Photoshop.
 The easiest way to learn how to use Photoshop. is by editing your shots in Camera Raw (go to Filter: Camera Raw Filter).
 Here’s the difference that it can make:

 OPEN THE APERTURE + RAISE ISO FOR BRIGHT PICTURES